FAQS

 Heads Up: They might ask all sorts of questions about the therapy you are seeking (e.g. the therapist’s NPI number, CPT codes, diagnosis codes, etc.)- they don't need all of this information right now- when you’re ready to submit for reimbursement all the information they need will be on the superbill that I will send you.
 I send super bills out once a month to clients.

-Final Note/Acknowledgement: Your insurance coverage and any reimbursement is a contract between youand your insurance company.
+Final Note/Acknowledgement: Your insurance coverage and any reimbursement is a contract between you and your insurance company.
 The above is only a general recommendation and Molly McCarthy, LMHC is not responsible for any coverage or reimbursement.

 Molly McCarthy, LMHC has no obligation to interact with any insurance company and will not interact with insurance companies on your behalf.
-This form is a guide but is not intended to be a commitment to services with Molly McCarthy, LMHC.

 • $200 for a 45-55 minute session.